 The Disaster Mitigation Act of 2000 (DMA 2000) amended the Stafford Act to reinforce the importance mitigation planning and emphasize planning for disasters before they occur.
 DMA 2000 established provisions and requirements for state, local, and Indian Tribal entities to closely coordinate mitigation planning and implementation efforts.
 States and communities must have an approved Hazard Mitigation Plan to be eligible to apply for and receive FEMA hazard mitigation funds.

-This guide is based on the 2014 Hazard Mitigation Plan but focuses on a targeted group of hazards that pose a risk to New York City and includes information on how the City approaches risk management in a user-friendly and accessible format.
+The NYC's Risk Landscape: A Guide to Hazard Mitigation is based on the 2014 Hazard Mitigation Plan but focuses on a targeted group of hazards that pose a risk to New York City and includes information on how the City approaches risk management in a user-friendly and accessible format.
 Hazards featured in the guide include: coastal storms, coastal erosion, flooding, strong windstorms, extreme heat, winter weather, water shortage, earthquakes, and pandemic influenza.